True Love Chocolate Cake Recipe

 - 2. Combine the flour, cocoa, baking powder, salt and baking soda.
 Add to the butter mixture alternately with water, beating well after each addition.
 Fold in chips.
-Pour into a 13-in. x 9-in. baking pan coated with cooking spray.
+Pour into a 13x9-in. baking pan coated with cooking spray.

-- 3. Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+- 3. Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.

 - 4. For frosting, in a bowl, beat cream cheese and confectioners' sugar until smooth.
 Beat in vanilla.
 Fold in whipped topping.
 Frost cake.
 Refrigerate until serving.
 Just before serving, sprinkle with coconut and candy.
 Yield: 24 servings.

 1 piece: 238 calories, 9g fat (6g saturated fat), 29mg cholesterol, 201mg sodium, 39g carbohydrate (24g sugars, 1g fiber), 4g protein.

 "I'd add a little red food coloring to the frosting."

 "I just made this cake, its very dry.
 If you like moist cakes this is not for you.
 I baked it for 30 minutes five minutes less than they recommended.
 Would not make it again."

 "Made this recipe, but cut it in half and made 12 cupcakes.
 I baked them for 25 minutes.
 Happy husband said " Very good.""